shraddha375/sdram_controller/README.md

 ### <mark style="background-color: lightblue">Auto Refresh Generator Module</mark>

+It is a module that is responsible for periodic refresh of the SDRAM rows during its normal operation.

 *Refreshing:*
 - DRAM requires refreshing because data is stored in capacitors, which leak charge over time.
 - To prevent data losses, each row must be periodically refreshed.